ykamoji/Airlines_Delay_Stat_Analysis/README.md

 Source: https://www.transtats.bts.gov/OT_Delay/OT_DelayCause1.asp

-Flight delay data collected for the latest 6 months on below airlines and airports:
+Flight delay data collected for the latest 6 months on below airlines:

 1. Airlines:
    1. American Airlines Inc. (AA)
    2. Delta Air Lines Inc. (UA )
    3. Delta Air Lines Inc. (DL)
-   4. Envoy Air (MQ)

-2. Airports:
-   1. Boston, MA: Logan International (BOS)
-   2. New York, NY: John F. Kennedy International (JFK)
-   3. Washington, DC: Ronald Reagan Washington National (DCA)
-   4. Los Angeles, CA: Los Angeles International (LAX)
+   4. Skywest Airlines Inc. (OO)

 A flight is considered delayed when it arrived 15 or more minutes than the schedule.
 Delayed minutes are calculated for delayed flights only.
 (Updated) Early arrivals and departures